Robots on Mars and Jupiter capture images of comet 3I/ATLAS

 The comet is passing through our Solar System, having arrived here from elsewhere in the Galaxy, and is one of only three such bodies ever discovered.

-3I/ATLAS about to disappear behind the Sun from our perspective on Earth, and won't be visible again until early December 2025, when it emerges into our sky again.
+As of mid-October 2025, 3I/ATLAS has disappeared behind the Sun from our perspective on Earth, and won't be visible until early December 2025, when it emerges into our sky again.

 Frustratingly, this period marks the point at which it will be most active.